 The EIT constitutes another opportunity to create synergies.
 The Institute addresses R&I by supporting the development of dynamic pan-European partnerships, called Knowledge Innovation Communities (known also as KICs) integrating partners from higher education, research and innovation to perform so-called, Knowledge Triangle Integration.
-Each KIC works and http://europa.eu/rapid/press-release IP-09-1648 en.htm?locale=en https://ec.europa.eu/research/evaluations/pdf/final bonus report.pdf through co-location centres (CLCs) and these are the operational units which bring together people, regional and local clusters and nodes of excellence58.
+Each KIC works through co-location centres (CLCs) and these are the operational units which bring together people, regional and local clusters and nodes of excellence (EIT, 2013).